-- 1. Subsurface Soil Sampling: TurnKey-Benchmark will advance fourteen (14) soil borings and collect one subsurface soil sample from each boring for the purpose of determining the nature and extent of potential COPC impacts. - 2.
-Monitoring Well Installation/Development and Sampling: TurnKey-Benchmark will observe the installation of five (5) on-Site groundwater monitoring wells, develop the wells, and collect groundwater samples for the purpose of determining the nature and extent of potential COPC impacts. - 3.
-Subslab Vapor Sampling: TurnKey-Benchmark will advance sample points into the sub-slab of Building #1 and collect subslab vapor, ambient indoor air, and ambient outdoor air samples for the purpose of determining the nature and extent of potential COPC impacts.
+- 1. Surface Soil/Fill Sampling: TurnKey-Benchmark will collect surface soil/fill samples from Site from the upper 2-inches below the topsoil/vegetative covers for the purpose of determining the nature and extent of potential COPC impacts in the surface soil/fill. - 2.
+Subsurface Soil/Fill Sampling: TurnKey-Benchmark will collect subsurface soil/fill samples from the test trenches, test pits and soil boring to be completed as part of the RI.
+The purpose of the subsurface soil/fill samples is for determining the nature and extent of potential COPC impacts in the subsurface soil/fill. - 3.
+Monitoring Well Installation/Development and Sampling: TurnKey-Benchmark will observe the installation on-Site groundwater monitoring wells, develop the wells, and collect groundwater samples for the purpose of determining the nature and extent of potential COPC impacts. - 4.
+Subslab Vapor Sampling: TurnKey-Benchmark will collect subslab vapor, ambient indoor air, and ambient outdoor air samples for the purpose of determining the nature and extent of potential COPC impacts.

-Potential IRM Activities
+IRM Activities